jbalote/cryptographyDemo/README.md

 # cryptographyDemo
-A web tool that demo Caesar's shift which is written in JavaScript.
+A web page that demos Caesar's shift which is written in JavaScript.

+More contents can be added to include almost all mechanical designs of cryptography devices.